icerpc/icerpc-csharp/examples/Interop/Minimal/README.md

 # Minimal

 This example application illustrates how IceRPC can communicate with ZeroC Ice using the `ice` protocol and `Slice1` encoding.
-The server application uses ZeroC Ice and the client application uses IceRPC.

-You can build the client applications with:
+First, build the client and server applications for IceRPC with:

 ``` shell
 dotnet build
 ```

-First, start a hello server by following the instructions provided in any of the following `minimal` ZeroC Ice example
+Then, build the client and/or server for any of the following `minimal` ZeroC Ice example applications:
-applications:

 - [cpp11][1]
 - [cpp98][2]